perezsan/Shadow-RPC-Operator/3-FAQ-how-to-maintain-rpc-node.md

 # Shadow Node FAQ & Maintenacne Guide

 This FAQ is a DAO-owned community driven effort to collect knowledge on understanding and troubleshooting the Shadow RPC Node.
-There are two responses to each subject: 1) a short Technicalnical one, and 2) a Explanation explanation.
+There are two responses to each subject: 1) a short Technical one, and 2) an explanation.

 **Update 01/08/2022** - most Technicalnical responses have been started, with Explanation explanations to follow.
 Please feel free to submit PR's to this resource and help build out the knowledge base.